daithioc95/MS2/README.md

 - Calendar Appointment Booking System: If the customer wants to book a tour, they can check availability and book a place using the Calendar Appointment Booking System.

 #### Future Features
+- Logo: The brand logo is currently represented by the site name in the top left-hand corner.
+I plan to design a more unique logo using Adobe Illustrator in the future.
+- Language: I intend on translating the website to Mandarin Chinese to tailor for the Chinese market.
+This feature will be an optional change which the user can action using a trigger in the top corner.
+- Gallery Slideshow: As there is a lack of real world images, when tours can commence there will be an inventory of media to display in a galery section.
+I plan to implement a slideshow section to portray this.

 ## Technologies Used
 The main technologies used are as below.